|

 In the 1930 US Census, Chew Yook, age 61, was listed as living at 156 Cowper Street in Palo Alto as the cook for J. Everett and Grace E. Hollingsworth, ages 29 and 28, respectively.

 In 1932, after living in America for 40 of the past 46 years, Chew Yook returned to China at the age of 63.
-He died in July 1941 in his ancestral village, Dong An, Guangdong.

-Chew Yook and Chin Shee, c1937 |
+| Chew Yook and Chin Shee,1938 |

-Given Name: Kwai Sing 葵勝 Kuí shèng
+Married Name: Kwai Sing 葵勝 Kuí shèng

-Married Name: Chew Yook 稠毓 Chóu yù
+Given Name: Chew Yook 稠毓 Chóu yù

 Born 8th year of Emperor Tong Chi, year of the horse, 4th month, 11th day, hour of the snake (May 11, 1870, between 9-11am).
 Died Republic of China year 30 (1941), year of the snake, 7th month.